Final Gifts for Mom

 What gifts can we give the dying?
-Many folks are not comfortable walking into a hospital, let alone a palliative care room, here’s some hints for giving care:
+Many folks are not comfortable walking into a hospital, let alone a palliative care room, here are some hints for giving care:

 - Show up.
 Your presence is your gift.
 You don’t have to talk about much, just be pleasant, patient, and share your life.
-Being there is huge for folks who never leave their beds.
-We’ve made some 6 hour round day trips and mom’s response was “I am so proud of my children.”
+Being it is huge for folks who never leave their beds.
+We’ve made some 6 hours round day trips and mom’s response was “I am so proud of my children.”